 As a gesture of their intention to stay together until death forces them apart, a married couple will often write a joint will that addresses what should happen to their property when they die.
-This can also seem like the easier solution, as there would presumably be less in the way of paperwork and the inheritances are easier to figure.
+A joint will is a single document that covers the combined estate of both spouses, often simplifying the process by consolidating everything into one document.

 Here are 5 reasons why.